chagelo/resume/README.md

 This is my resume, based on [Matchy's template](https://github.com/matchy233/typst-chi-cv-template) & [ice1000](https://github.com/ice1000/resume).
 I'll no longer be using Haskell + $\LaTeX$ to build my resume.
 Typst exists and it's 114514 times better than $\LaTeX$.

-Build on Windows: install the latest version of typst and `fonts/FontAwesome6.otf` from Matchy's template linked above, then run `build-win.bat`.
+Build on Windows: install the latest version of typst and `fonts/FontAwesome6.otf` from Matchy's template linked above, then run `typst compile resume-cn.typ`.

 Build on Linux: you're on your own.
 PR welcome.